Vivianblithe/Vivianblithe/VHPortfolio.md

 **Note:** The documents linked here are all my own work as the sole writer for a new product.

-I have uploaded copies of the following documentation:

 * [Genesys Predictive Routing Deployment and Operations Guide](https://all.docs.genesys.com/PE-GPR/9.0.0/Deployment)
 * [Genesys Predictive Routing Staff Help](https://github.com/Vivianblithe/Vivianblithe) (accessible from my personal GitHub repository)
 * [Genesys Predictive Routing Help](https://all.docs.genesys.com/PE-GPR/9.0.0/Help) (for customers)